London804/GruntJS-Template/Readme.md

 Next install:
 npm install grunt --save-dev

-Now you just need to install the dependencies for each part.
-What's great is if you simply type 'grunt' into Terminal it will directly tell you which dependencies it detects and it will tell you to install them if it can't find them.
-The dependencies can also be found in the GruntJS file.
+Now you just need to install the dependencies.
+Since, I already created the package.json all you need to do is type `npm install`.

 In this project I have the following:
 "grunt-contrib-uglify" (Used to minify code)